Missed the first one? Check out the original Tiny Ramblings here.

 There’s this really funny dynamic when you hitch hike.
 Because as the hitcher, you’re thinking “Shit I hope someone crazy doesn’t pick me up.”
 And the driver is also thinking, “Shit I hope I’m not picking up someone crazy.”
 So a car stops, and you’re afraid the driver might be crazy, the driver’s afraid you might be crazy, and you both tentatively introduce yourselves hoping the other one isn’t crazy.

 Finland is such a self-hating country.
 They have nothing nice to say about themselves.
-You ask a Finn what Finland is like, they’re going to be like, “Oh it sucks, no one smiles, it’s always cold, it’s so boring, everyone is so rude and ignores each other.”
+You ask a Finn what Finland is like, they’re going to say, “Oh it sucks, no one smiles, it’s always cold, it’s so boring, everyone is so rude and ignores each other.”
 So I went to Finland expecting some screwed up place, and it turns out to be one of the nicest places ever.
 People are nice, girls are pretty, food is good, everyone is welcoming and happy to see you, it’s super polite and pleasant.
 I would even live there.
 And then you kinda figure out the Finns are just real humble people.
 That’s why they talk like that.
 But I hope deep down they know they come from a really awesome country.

 Germany needs some problems.
 If you walk on the wrong side of the sidewalk in Germany, people will literally stop and have a meltdown in front of you.
 Don’t believe me?
 Try it.
 I’ve seen people get punched for walking on the wrong side of the sidewalk in Germany.
 Now think about what that means.
 For you to have a meltdown, someone needs to really, really fuck up your life.
 Like some guy goes bankrupt, loses his job, his wife leaves him, okay fine, he has a meltdown.
 But in Germany you just walk on the left instead of the right of the footpath and they’ll have a meltdown.
-Like screaming, pulling their hair out.
+Screaming, pulling their hair out.
 You think I’m joking.
 I’m not joking.
 And they got enormous sidewalks there too, like five metres wide.
 But that’s a meltdown-level problem for a German.
 That’s literally the biggest problem in their life, having to walk around someone on their enormous sidewalk.
 So I feel like they need some real problems there.
 Someone needs to go to Germany and just slash tires or cut the power or something so they can have some real problems.

 The French are too funny.
 If you’re at a table with some French people, they’ll just speak French with each other.
 And they know it’s rude.
 They’ll even say to you, “Sorry, that was rude, we shouldn’t be speaking French.”
 And then two minutes later they start speaking French again.
 And then they’ll apologise again, and then start speaking French again.
 Honestly I don’t even consider it rude anymore when French people do it.
 I just consider it a bad habit that they can’t break, like Chinese people talking really loud in restaurants or Italians flirting with the reception lady.